srijan-96/codemirror-in-tinymce/Test Report/Readme.md

-This folder cpntains the files related to the Test Report of our local intregation
+This folder contains the files related to the Test Report of our local intregation